-The maximum aggregate nominal amount of all Notes from time to time outstanding under the Programme will not exceed €2,000,000,000 (or its equivalent in other currencies calculated as described in the Programme Agreement (as defined in "Subscription and Sale")), subject to increase as described herein.
+The Notes may be issued in bearer form ("Bearer Notes") or uncertificated book entry form cleared through the Nasdaq CSD SE, Iceland Branch, or Verðbréfamiðstöð Íslands hf. (each a "CSD" and together the "CSDs") ("CSD Notes").
+The maximum aggregate nominal amount of all Notes from time to time outstanding under the Programme will not exceed \notin 2,000,000,000 (or its equivalent in other currencies calculated as described in the Programme Agreement (as defined in "Subscription and Sale")), subject to increase as described herein and provided that, in relation to any Inflation Linked Annuity Notes or Inflation Linked Equal Principal Payment Notes, the nominal amount outstanding shall be calculated in the manner specified above by reference to the original nominal amount on issue of such Notes.
 The Notes may be issued on a continuing basis to one or more of the Dealers specified under "Overview of the Programme" and any additional Dealer appointed under the Programme from time to time by the Bank (each a "Dealer" and together the "Dealers"), which appointment may be for a specific issue or on an ongoing basis.
 References in this prospectus (the "Base Prospectus") to the "relevant Dealer" shall, in the case of an issue of Notes being (or intended to be) subscribed by more than one Dealer, be to all Dealers agreeing to subscribe such Notes.